DanielCodeSher/NFC-tofu/README.md

             </h1>
             <p>
-                Is a service that t0fu.tech provide to the POAP community as a way to generate random links to deliver mint links though NFC technology.
+                Is a service that t0fu.tech provide to the POAP for community as a way to generate random links to deliver mint links though NFC technology.
             </p>
             <div class="drag-Area">